 This document describes the main characteristics of the voltage supplied by the Hydro‑Québec distribution system at the delivery point of medium- and low-voltage customers under normal operating conditions.
 It is for Hydro‑Québec customers and explains the various phenomena that influence power quality.
 It encourages customers to take the necessary steps to protect their equipment and reduce the potential impacts of disturbances.

-- Steady stage voltage and the CATVAR project [PDF 431 Kb - in French only]
+- Steady stage voltage [PDF 297 Kb - in French only]

 Exigences techniques relatives au raccordement des charges fluctuantes au réseau de distribution d'Hydro‑Québec (Connection of Fluctuating Loads)

 This standard sets out the technical requirements for the connection of fluctuating loads to the Hydro‑Québec distribution system.
 The requirements are designed to control flicker and rapid voltage fluctuations.

 Exigences techniques relatives à l’émission d’harmoniques par les installations de clients raccordées au réseau de distribution d’Hydro‑Québec (Emission of Harmonics by Connected Customers)